 - How can I concisely use Scripture to teach Scripture?

 We can always write our own outlines, high-level takeaways, and acrostics.
 But it’s nice to have a verse to quote alongside those things.

 Why Hebrews 10:23–24 are the theme verses

-If you’ve read How to Study Hebrews, you’ve already seen my breakdown of the book’s structure:
+If you’ve been following this site for a while, you’ve already seen my breakdown of the book’s structure: